parodos-dev/parodos/parodos-model-api/README.md

 ### Describing Workflows To Users

 ** WorkFlowOption ** - a description of a Workflow that can be presented to a user as a potential Workflow to execute.
-These can be created using a building in a methond returning a Bean.
+These can be created using a building method returning a Bean.

 ```java